BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Accessing_Bitcoind_with_C.md

 ## Summary: Accessing Bitcoind with C

-By linking to the `bitcoinrpc` RPG and `jansson` JSON libraries, you can easily access `bitcoind` via RPC calls from a C library.
+By linking to the `bitcoinrpc` RPC and `jansson` JSON libraries, you can easily access `bitcoind` via RPC calls from a C library.
 To do so, you create an RPC connection, then make individual RPC calls, some of them with parameters. `jansson` then allows you to decode the JSON responses.
 The next section will demonstrate how this can be used for a pragmatic, real-world program.

 * :fire: ***What is the power of C?*** C allows you to take the next step beyond shell-scripting, permitting the creation of more comprehensive and robust programs.